TAKE A LOOK

-Fans of graphic design, bold color, and the playful possibilities of language in space, language as shape and form, will get a kick out of this bold exhibit.
-I was unaware (until I read the liner notes, as I like to call them) that there was an entire movement, a "visual, verbal, and sonic experiment" that took place in the 1950s, '60s, and '70s.
+Fans of graphic design, bold color, and the playful possibilities of language in space, as well as language as shape and form, will get a kick out of this bold exhibit.
+I was unaware (until I read the liner notes, as I like to call them) that there was an entire movement related to dimensional and graphic text, a "visual, verbal, and sonic experiment" that took place in the 1950s, '60s, and '70s.

 FUNDACIóN casa wabi | OAXACA

 Casa Wabi is a non-profit organization that promotes collaboration and social commitment through art.
 "Convinced that a personal encounter with art has a positive impact," Casa Wabi was created by Mexican artist Bosco Sodi.
 Wabi-Sabi represents a vision of the world focused on the acceptance of the ephemeral and the imperfect.

 THE FABRIC WORKSHOP AND MUSEUM

 Artist and Macarthur Fellow Ann Hamilton shot the video above in conjunction with an exhibit at the Pew Center for Arts and Heritage.
 "What is here, what is close, what you can experience and then what is less visible and what you draw up, from underneath, the thing that is not visible or said."
 "Very few times in our lives we are not touching cloth, so cloth is the hand that is constantly touching us."

 MEND | LISA BARTLESON

 WORK OVER SCHOOL AT CAFAM